Fluffy Eggless Pancakes

 How to make pancakes without eggs

-Mix wet ingredients in a large bowl: milk, melted butter, apple cider vinegar, and vanilla.
+Step one: Mix wet ingredients in a large bowl: milk, melted butter, apple cider vinegar, and vanilla.
 Mix dry ingredients in a separate bowl: flour, baking powder, baking soda, sugar, and salt.
-Pour slowly into the wet ingredients and whisk together.
+Pour the dry ingredients into the wet ingredients and mix until just combined.
+Avoid overmixing!

 Butter your griddle.
 Use a 1/4 measuring cup to pour.
 Let each pancake cook about 2 minutes prior to flipping.
 You are looking for bubbles on top of the pancake and the edges to be nicely formed (not too runny) prior to flipping.